xiaoyingpu/xiaoyingpu.github.io/_pages/home.md

 ### Recent-ish News

-- 10/2019: Presenting at the Application Spotlight at IEEE VIS 2019 in Vancouver, BC.
+- 10/2019: Presented at the Application Spotlight at IEEE VIS 2019 in Vancouver, BC.
-- 05/2019: Visualization internship at the National Renewable Energy Laboratory (NREL) in Golden, CO.
+- 05/2019: Visualization internship with Dr. Kristi Potter at the National Renewable Energy Laboratory (NREL) in Golden, CO.
 - 05/2019: CHI 2019 in Glasgow, UK!
 Presenting a poster about preregistration.
 - 04/2019: participated in the CRA-W Grad Cohort in Chicago.